SudoPH/PhoenixFish/README.md

 Messages, rarity names, titles, and fishing minigame messages can be customized.

+---

 ## Add-ons

 ### PhoenixCraft

 **PhoenixCraft** is an optional add-on that provides custom crafting recipes for PhoenixFish fishing rods and bait.

+---

 ## Development Status

 PhoenixFish is currently **in development**.
 Additional features, integrations, and improvements are planned for future releases.

+---

 ## Contributing

 Contributions, bug reports, and feature suggestions are welcome.
 If you find a bug or have an idea for PhoenixFish, open an **Issue** on GitHub and provide as much relevant information as possible.

+---

 ## License

 PhoenixFish is open-source and free to use under the **GNU General Public License v3.0**.

-See the [`LICENSE`](LICENSE) file for the complete license text.
+See the [`LICENSE`](https://github.com/SudoPH/PhoenixFish/blob/main/LICENSE) file for the complete license text.